 Dynamic power is the focus of this fitness session with chartered physio Sarah Claridge – to hone your muscles for rising trot, the two-point canter and landing after a fence

-Here’s a batch of exercises – stretching, cardio and dynamic power – to hone your muscles and target those areas riders typically need to work on.
+Here are some exercises to strengthen horse riding muscles – stretching, cardio and dynamic power – to hone your muscles and target those areas riders typically need to work on.

 Simply keeping fit is a good baseline, but riders have very different requirements from other athletes, from hip and spine flexibility to enable you to absorb your horse’s stride, to working the key muscles that give you stability around the hips and pelvis for lateral work.